20. ANALYZE EVERYTHING

-20. Analyze everything. cutler won his class at the 1993 npc teenage nationals but lost the overall to branch warren. back then, he kept a log book so detailed he noted not just every rep and every calorie, but even the timing of bathroom breaks! he’d stopped logging by the time he turned pro, but has continued to carefully analyze his workouts and meals.
+Cutler won his class at the 1993 NPC Teenage Nationals but lost the overall to Branch Warren.
+Back then, he kept a log book so detailed he noted not just every rep and every calorie, but even the timing of bathroom breaks!
+He’d stopped logging by the time he turned pro, but has continued to carefully analyze his workouts and meals.

 He doesn’t do any elaborate psych-ups before sets.
 He doesn’t scowl or stomp around the gym.
 Instead, he’s frequently smiling and joking with partners between sets.
 Jay Cutler takes bodybuilding very seriously—as a competitive pursuit, a lifestyle, and a business—but he also has fun.
 He never forgets how lucky he is to make an excellent living from something he loves so much. – FLEX